Prose Review: Is Luxury Hair Care Actually Better?

 Prose does not explain this during the intake process.

-Once all of the questions are answered, and once you input your ZIP code, Prose creates a strange and confusing "scorecard" of sorts grading local environmental factors.
+Once all of the questions are answered, and once users input their ZIP code, Prose creates a strange and confusing "scorecard" of sorts, grading local environmental factors.
 The results based on our sample questions are shown below:

 Prose strange data